Intraosseous Devices Market – Snapshot

 Companies such as Teleflex Incorporated, PERSYS MEDICAL, and Cook, accounted for a major share of the global market in 2017.
 Strong network with hospitals and distributors, increasing number of acquisitions and mergers, and prominent involvement in research and development, are key factors strengthening the position of these players in the market.
 On April 3, 2017, Teleflex Incorporated completed the acquisition of Pyng Medical, a medical device company that developed and marketed sternal intraosseous infusion products, which complements the Teleflex Incorporated’s anesthesia product portfolio.
 Companies are adopting the strategy acquisition and collaboration with parallel companies to improve and strengthen their presence in the global market.

 Vascular access is a crucial component of pediatric emergency medicine, and peripheral access in children is usually is tougher as compared to that in adults.
 Some situations, including cardiac arrest and shock, may make peripheral access impossible owing to peripheral vasoconstriction.
-This is specifically important, as any delay in creating a venous access may delay medical interventions and the outcomes of patients is likely to get compromised.
+This is specifically important, as any delay in creating a venous access may delay medical interventions, and the outcomes of patients is likely to get compromised.
 Intraosseous access is an extensively accepted approach during cardiopulmonary resuscitation (CPR) of a critically-ill child, in order to achieve venous access.
 The European Resuscitation Council (ERC) and American Heart Association (AHA) recommend the usage of intraosseous access during CPR if there’s no possibility to immediately achieve peripheral vein access.
 The medullary spaces serve as a “non-collapsible vein”, allowing effective, safe, and rapid administration of fluids, medication, and blood products.
 Intraosseous devices are rapidly and effectively inserted; most are successfully placed in less than one minute from the time of opening the package to using the device to administer medication and fluids.
 Correct placement is established by flow of intravenous fluid or medication into the device without any extravasation of the fluid or medication around the insertion site.
 Some manufacturers suggest aspiration of bone marrow as another way to establish placement.
 Once the placement of device is made, flow rates up to 125 mL/min can be attained by using a pressure bag.
-As large volume infusion may generate discomfort in an awake patient, 2 to 4 mL of 1% lidocaine is introduced before administering a large volume.
+2 to 4 mL of 1% lidocaine is introduced before administering a large volume, as a large volume of infusion may generate discomfort in an awake patient.

-Rising geriatric population, increasing number of trauma cases, cardiac arrest cases, and other various diseases leading to increasing number of emergency situations, research and developmental activities, and enhanced public health awareness and measures have led to rapid and effective medical interventions.
+Rising geriatric population, increasing number of trauma cases, cardiac arrest cases, and other diseases leading to increasing number of emergency situations, research and developmental activities, and enhanced public health awareness and measures have led to rapid and effective medical interventions.
 Increase in number of emergency situations, fuelling the need for quick, easy, and effective vascular access, offers significant opportunity to key players operating in the market.
-Value added features offered in intraosseous devices are prompting medical professionals worldwide to adopt intraosseous devices.
-Key players offering intraosseous devices introducing value added features and technological advancements, such as battery driven intraosseous devices, user-friendly, and more effective & quicker intraosseous devices, increasing acquisitions and approvals, expanding government approvals, and lengthening product line are boosting the global intraosseous devices market
+Value-added features offered in intraosseous devices are prompting medical professionals worldwide to adopt intraosseous devices.
+Key players offering intraosseous devices introducing value-added features and technological advancements, such as battery driven intraosseous devices, user-friendly, and more effective & quicker intraosseous devices, increasing acquisitions and approvals, expanding government approvals, and lengthening product line are boosting the global intraosseous devices market.

 The global intraosseous devices market has been segmented based on type, end-user, and region.
 In terms of type, the global intraosseous devices market has been divided into manual, semi-automatic, automatic segments.
 Automatic and semi-automatic segments are expected to expand during the forecast period, as these are technologically more advanced as compared to the manual type.
 Based on end-user, the global intraosseous devices market has been segregated into hospitals, emergency medical services (EMS), and military.
 The EMS segment is expected to lead the global intraosseous devices market during the forecast period due to the increase in the number of emergency situations, expanding medical professionals and trained staff, and increasing patient population cases.